How To Write Engaging Long-Form Content: 10 Tips

-When you divide your content into parts it gets easy to consume.
-It also makes it easier for a reader to easily navigate through different sections of the content.
+When you divide your content into parts, it gets easy to consume.
+It also makes it easier for a reader to easily navigate through different sections of the article.

-Subheadings are general H1, H2, H3, H4, H5 and H6 tags.
-Adding subheadings will make your whole content more readable and it won’t look like a newspaper article!
+Subheadings are general H1, H2, H3, H4, H5, and H6 tags.
+Adding subheadings will make your entire content more readable, and it won’t look like a newspaper article!

 If you are a blogger who wants to make a living from your blog, listen: